SCimpleton/simpleSCENIC/README.md

 runGenie3(exprMat_filtered_log, scenicOptions)

 # a clever failsafe is to split the exprmat into a list, splitting the task into small chunks which are saved separately then combined.
-# Requires GENIE3 direct rather than in SCENIC- note altered command (see https://github.com/aertslab/GENIE3/issues/1)
+# Requires GENIE3 direct rather than in SCENIC- note altered command (source: https://github.com/aertslab/GENIE3/issues/1)
 # the "GENIE3_linkList.RData" is the same end output as the above command in SCENIC
 library(GENIE3)
 genesSplit <- split(sort(rownames(exprMatrix_filtered_log)), 1:10)